 We were asked this question by a long time reader, Abby.
 We understand your frustration Abby.
 As much as we’d love to spend all day with our furry friends sometimes we need to leave them alone – we need to work in order to buy them lots of toys and treats of course.

 If your dog destroys his or her crate when left alone there are a number of reasons they have this urge to get out.
+While it could simply be the crate is too big or too small for your dog.
+(Read how to size your dog crate) It could also be one of the following behavioral or psychological reasons:

 1. Dogs want to be free and explore their surroundings